Lipen/discrete-math-course/typst/lec-logic.typ

 #Block(color: yellow)[
   *Gödel's Incompleteness (for arithmetic):*

-  Any consistent formal system strong enough to express arithmetic contains statements that are _true but unprovable_ within the system.
-This is different from (un)decidability --- it concerns the limits of _any_ proof system, not just algorithmic validity checking.
+  Any consistent formal system strong enough to express arithmetic contains true statements that are unprovable within that system.

+  This is different from undecidability --- incompleteness says that _no_ proof system can capture all mathematical truths about arithmetic.
 ]

 #pagebreak()

 #Block(color: orange)[
   *The expressiveness--decidability trade-off:*

+  There's a pattern here:
-  - Propositional logic: decidable (SAT-solvable) but has _limited expressiveness_
+  - Propositional logic: decidable but limited in what it can express
-  - First-order logic: highly expressive but _undecidable_
+  - First-order logic: very expressive but undecidable
-  - Higher-order logic: even more expressive but _incomplete_
+  - Higher-order logic: even more expressive but incomplete

-  This illustrates a trade-off: we gain expressiveness at the cost of decidability.
+  We gain expressive power at the cost of decidability.
+This is a theme throughout theoretical computer science.
 ]

 == Applications and Connections